Operation CHASE: CHASE 11

 CHASE 11 occurred in June 1968 and disposed of United States Army GB and VX, all sealed in tin containers.

 CHASE 12

 CHASE 12, in August 1968, again disposed of United States Army mustard agent and was numerically (although not chronologically) the final mission to dispose of chemical weapons.

 Aftermath

-Operation CHASE was exposed to the public during a time when the army was under increasing public criticism, especially the army's Chemical Corps.
-CHASE was one of the incidents which led to the near-disbanding of the Chemical Corps in the aftermath of the Vietnam War.
+Operation CHASE was exposed to the public during a time when the army, especially the Chemical Corps, was under increasing public criticism.
+CHASE was one of the incidents which led to the near disbanding of the Chemical Corps in the aftermath of the Vietnam War.
 Concerns were raised over the program's effect on the ocean environment as well as the risk of chemical weapons washing up on shore.
 The concerns led to the Marine Protection, Research, and Sanctuaries Act of 1972, which prohibited such future missions.
 After a treaty was drafted by the United Nations' London Convention in 1972, an international ban came into effect as well.